amoncaldas/drypack-back-end/readme.md

 - Based on [Laravel 5.5.*](https://laravel.com/docs/5.5)
 - One single command to setup the whole solution!
+- One single command to deploy the whole solution!
 - AngularJS 1.6.4 framework in the front-ends (admin and public client)
 - For authentication it is used [JWT](http://jwt.io) with the component [tymon/jwt-auth](https://github.com/tymondesigns/jwt-auth)
 - Docker Container with all the requirements and ready to use - see [PHP Docker](docker/readme.md);